 - During treatment for gut dysbiosis, candida, parasites, or other gut infections to address or prevent “die-off” reactions

-I most frequently recommend internal use of bentonite as a binder for those with biotoxin illnesses (this includes mold toxicity), as a part of a seasonal cleanse, and during treatment for gut dysbiosis and infections.
+I most frequently recommend the internal use of bentonite as a binder for those with biotoxin illnesses (this includes mold toxicity), as a part of a seasonal cleanse, and during treatment for gut dysbiosis and infections.

 Using Bentonite Clay Internally

 To use powdered bentonite internally, mix ½ to 1 heaping tsp of clay with 8 oz of filtered water.
-It should be taken 45 minutes before or 2 hours after a meal unless it is being used for a belly that has been immediately upset by food.
+It should be taken 45 minutes before or 2 hours after a meal, unless it is being used for a belly that has been immediately upset by food.
 I recommend chasing this with a second large glass of water.
-The clay absorbs a lot of water so staying hydrated is important.
+The clay absorbs a lot of water, so staying hydrated is important.

 Unless specifically instructed, you should not take bentonite clay internally on a daily basis.
-I recommend using it for the above conditions, as part of a general cleanse, or for a week-on/week-off basis.
+I recommend using it for the above conditions, as part of a general cleanse, or on a week-on/week-off basis.
 It has been found to be safe for short-term use internally (8).

 External uses of bentonite clay include:

 - Cleaning and reducing pores